 The Operational Division is structured in five branches.
 The branches are dealing with specific aspects of the air mobility mission cycle: planning, tasking, controlling and reporting on missions, including providing intelligence information.
 The aeromedical evacuation control centre is providing a full set of expertise and procedures to perform strategic aeromedical evacuation.

-The tasking branch plans and prepares the worldwide air transport andair-to-air refuelling missions.
-It chooses the asset which fits best the requirements of the mission at hand, thus strives to fulfil the national request as efficiently as possible.
-In parallel the intelligence branch monitors, analyses and disseminates information with regard to areas of interest or strategic relevant domains.
+The tasking branch plans and prepares the worldwide air transport and air-to-air refuelling missions.
+It chooses the asset which best fits the requirements of the mission at hand, thus strives to fulfil the national request as efficiently as possible.
+In parallel, the intelligence branch monitors, analyses and disseminates information with regard to areas of interest or strategic relevant domains.
 The branch also delivers threat assessment to the mission control, thus playing a crucial role in a successful mission execution.

 At the end of the process, the tasking branch hands over the approved mission to the mission controlling branch.
 This centre works on 24/7 duty.
 It monitors all flight activities under the responsibility of the EATC, pro-actively manages unplanned circumstances impacting the schedule, as well as provides quality service and cost-effective plans in the interest of the member nations' requirements.

 The division is supported by the M.E.A.T. branch and by the intelligence branch.
 M.E.A.T.
-(Management of European Air Transport) is a unique command & control software at the heart of the EATC’s air mobility process.
+(Management of European Air Transport) is a unique command & control software at the heart of EATC’s air mobility process.
 It is regularly re-tailored to the national needs.
 An evolutionary step will be introduced with “MEAT New Generation” leading EATC into the future..

 click the picture to enlarge